-The School puts great emphasis on opportunities to learn other languages.
-Year 7 students have the opportunity to choose either French or Japanese as part of this programme.
-They study the chosen language for six months which then continues through to Year 8 for a further six months.
+The School provides opportunities to learn other languages.
+Year 8 students have the opportunity to choose either French or Japanese as part of this programme.
+They study the chosen language for the entire year.

 The teaching emphasis is on the communicative approach and the use of language in real life contexts.
 Extension groups are available for those students who wish to broaden their knowledge and skills.